joe7575/techage_modpack/techage/manuals/manual_ta3_EN.md

 ### TechAge Signal Lamp

 The signal lamp can be switched on or off with the `on` / `off` command.
-This lamp does not need electricity and can be colored with the airbrush tool of the mod Unified Dyes.
+This lamp does not need electricity and can be colored with the airbrush tool from the mod Unified Dyes" and via Lua/Beduino commands.

+With the chat command `/ta_color` the color palette with the values for the Lua/Beduino commands is displayed and with `/ta_send color <num>` the color can be changed.

 [ta3_signallamp|image]